whispersofzephyr/favolinkhub-site/docs/crypto.md

 - The **5% Deposit Match** is a **public offer** available to **both new and existing users**
 - For **new users**, this can stack with the **$200 referral bonus**
+- Only deposits made after opt-in count toward this round
 - If holding funds in **USDG** (currently advertised ~5% yield on OKX), the deposit match and USDG yield **can stack**, increasing effective return during the 24-week period (currently works out to **~15% annualized equivalent**; rates subject to change)

 --8<-- "snippets/back-to-list.md"